FEIE Revocation for Expats Explained: When the Exclusion Costs You More

 Digital Nomad Entrepreneur

 Mark runs an online business from Singapore (no income tax) but plans to relocate to Australia (high taxes) in two years.
-He should keep FEIE now and revoke when moving to Australia.
+He should keep FEIE now and revoke it when moving to Australia.

 Retiree with Investment Income